 Gang violence – usually drug related – has been a concern in Vancouver.
 The number of violent crimes has been high compared with other Canadian cities.
 Crimes involving firearms have been among Canada’s highest – these are usually gang-on-gang offences – and burglary rates are also high.

 Vancouver’s police have been targeting violent gangs; there has been a rise in 2017 of gang gun violence which the police are endeavouring to tackle.

 Violent crime affected 9 per thousand residents in 2017 down 2 percent from 2016, according to police figures.
 Police advise that the east-side corridor of downtown Vancouver should be avoided.

 British Columbia, with Vancouver as its commercial hub, has one of Canada’s most prosperous economies.
 The city is one of Canada’s largest industrial centres and has a highly diversified economy.

 Vancouver has Canada’s largest port, handling $200 million of cargo a day.

-The port is ranked number one in North America for exports and, according to InterVISTAS, generates $6.1 billion in wages via 130,000 Canadian jobs it supports and 45,000 regional jobs in Greater Vancouver.
+The port is ranked number one in North America for exports and, according to InterVISTAS, generates $7 billion in wages via 115,000 Canadian supply chain jobs accross the country.